Status of glyphosate in the EU

 The following Member States have agreed to be part of the AGG: France, Hungary, the Netherlands and Sweden.

-The scientific work will be carried out by their respective national agencies.
+The scientific work was carried out by their respective national agencies.

-The AGG will assess the application dossier submitted by interested companies and will prepare a single draft renewal assessment report to the European Food Safety Authority (EFSA) on 15 June 2021.
+The AGG assessed the application dossier submitted by the Glyphosate Renewal Group and prepared a draft renewal assessment report (dRAR) which it sent to the European Food Safety Authority (EFSA) on 15 June 2021.
 On the same date, the AGG also submitted a CLH Report containing a proposal for harmonised classification and labelling to ECHA.

 Some facts about glyphosate

 - Glyphosate is an active substance used in PPPs to control plants, which means it's a herbicide